gnolang/gno/docs/how-to-guides/creating-grc20.md

 // init is called once at time of deployment func init() {
 	// Set deployer of Realm to admin admin = std.PrevRealm().Addr()

 	// Set token name, symbol and number of decimals mytoken = grc20.NewAdminToken("My Token", "TKN", 4)

 	// Mint 1 million tokens to admin mytoken.Mint(admin, 1000000*10000)
 }
 ```

-In this code preview, we will:
+The code snippet above does the following:
-- Defines a new token variable (local), `mytoken`, and assigns it to a
+- Defines a new token variable, `mytoken`, and assigns it to a
-pointer, `grc20.AdminToken`,
+pointer to the GRC20 token type, `grc20.AdminToken`,
-- Defines and sets the value of an administrator variable (local), `admin`, to point to a specific
+- Defines and sets the value of `admin` with a type of `std.Address` to contain
-address of type `std.Address`,
+the address of the deployer
 - Initializes `mytoken` as a new GRC20 token, and set its name, symbol, and
 decimal values,
 - Mint 1 million units of `My Token` and assign them to the admin's address.